-When we are in the tough situations we can pray for his protection and guidance (Psalm 91, Psalm 121).
+When we are in difficult or unsettling situations, we can pray for his protection and guidance (use Psalm 91, Psalm 121 as a psalm for protection).
 There are so many promises from God that we can claim as believers (Psalm 23, Psalm 46).
 Here are just a few:

 Psalm 121 (A Psalm for Protection)

 I will lift up my eyes to the hills— From whence comes my help?

 My help comes from the Lord, who made heaven and earth.